-- (a) a First or Second Class Honours (2:1) Degree, or equivalent award, in Design or a related subject; and/or, - (b) appropriate research or professional experience, which can be verified by evidence of achievement.
-This might include, for example, experience in a studio, as a practitioner with an appropriate track-record of exhibiting and/or producing work, or of having worked in the media industries, or for an arts or heritage organisation, museum etc.
+- (a) a First or Second Class Honours (2:1) Degree, or equivalent award, in Early Modern Studies or a related subject, and/or, - (b) appropriate research or professional experience, which can be verified by evidence of achievement.
+This might include, for example, research related experience in a government organisation, NGO, charitable trust, literary or historical society, heritage organisation, specialist library or museum.